MB1151/mimic_micro_autograd/README.md

 ### `building_autograd_step_by_step/`

-This directory contains step by step implementation, execution, and implementation of autograd.
+This directory contains step by step implementation, explanations, and execution of autograd.

 - [`step_1_understanding_gradients.ipynb`](building_autograd_step_by_step/step_1_understanding_gradients.ipynb)
     * Shows how to calculate gradients wrt variables for any mathematical expression.